Irish Studies (2022 - 2024)

 Topics in Irish Literature

-Topics vary by semester and have included contemporary Irish fiction and poetry, and Irish women writers.
+Topics vary by semester and have included women writers, wartime and spy literature, contemporary poetry, and film and literature.

 IRISH-UA 998 Prerequisite: permission of the director of undergraduate studies.
 2 or 4 points.